 The most wonderful time of the year is approaching!
 While we may be missing the barbeques, short sleeves and long summer days, we have magical things like mulled wine, Christmas lights and delectable festive food to look forward to!
 But as many workplaces prepare to shut down for the holidays, stress levels rise as we all run around trying to close off our projects so that we can start the new year with a clean slate.

 Stress takes its toll on the body, resulting in an increase in blood pressure, heartburn, headaches, and exhaustion.
 It also manifests psychologically, with symptoms including irritability, anxiety, depression and insomnia.
 All of this compounds to create a state of unhappiness and, the opposite of what we’re aiming to achieve, a lack of productivity.
 But there is hope!
-Here are 7 things that you can do to combat stress and make the most of year-end excitement!
+Here are 7 things that you can do to combat stress, promote mindfulness and make the most of year-end excitement!

 1. Change what you eat